pegaltier/rfcs/2019-11-03-hp-dispatcher/README.md

 ## Authentication / Authorization

-Authentication and assertion are enforced by `dispatcher` via Auth service.
+Authentication and assertion are enforced by `dispatcher`.
 Depending on the service there are various ways for authorizing traffic.

 ### rate-limit